Best Life Alert Alternatives for 2025 (No Contracts)

 The MobileHelp Classic is an in-home medical alert system that connects to a cellular network, so you don’t need a landline to use it.
 Just like Life Alert’s basic in-home system, it includes a base station and a pendant.

-MobileHelp charges around $50 for activating the system, but monitoring costs around $20 a month.
-Life Alert’s pendant-only system costs $96 up front and nearly $50 a month, so you save $30 each month by choosing MobileHelp.
+MobileHelp offers its systems for free and no longer charges a one-time activation fee.
+All you have to pay is the monthly monitoring fee, which starts at $19.95 a month (for the classic, home-based system).
+Life Alert’s pendant-only system costs $96 upfront and nearly $50 a month, so you save $30 each month by choosing MobileHelp.

 MobileHelp has plenty of additional devices and services that you can add to your system, so the total price can get expensive.
 But no matter how much you pay with MobileHelp, its overall value is much better than Life Alert’s.